-- 4.1 Under the Local Government Audit & Accountability Act 2014 ("the Act"), the Council is required to appoint an auditor to audit its accounts for each financial year.
-The Council has three options:- - to appoint its own auditor, which requires it to follow the procedure set out in the Act; - to act jointly with other authorities to procure an auditor following the procedures in the Act; - to opt in to the national auditor appointment scheme administered by a body designated by the Secretary of State as the 'appointing person'.
-The body currently designated for this role is Public Sector Audit Appointments Limited (PSAA). - 4.2 In order to opt in to the national scheme, a Council must make a decision at a meeting of the Full Council.
+- 4.1 Under the Act, the Council is required to appoint an auditor to audit its accounts for each financial year.
+The Council has three options:- - to appoint its own auditor, which requires it to follow the procedure set out in the Act; - to act jointly with other authorities to procure an auditor following the procedures in the Act;

+- to opt in to the national auditor appointment scheme administered by a body designated by the Secretary of State as the 'appointing person'.
+The body currently designated for this role is PSAA. - 4.2 In order to opt in to the national scheme, a Council must make a decision at a meeting of the Full Council.